greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/managing-limits_1_1.md

 ---
-title: "Managing Limits"
+title: Managing Limits
-description: "Guidance for when, where, and how to configure limits for GitLab"
+description: Guidance for when, where, and how to configure limits for GitLab
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/managing-limits_1_1/
+linkTitle: Managing Limits
+type: docs
 ---

 ## Overview